-In compliance with Municipal code, all CINHS children play outdoors for 30 minutes for every four hours of care when weather conditions are permissible (time outdoors may be shortened due to severe weather).
+In compliance with Municipal code, all CINHS children play outdoors for 20 minutes for every three hours of care when weather conditions are permissible (time outdoors may be shortened due to severe weather) and outdoor activities will occur at least twice daily.
+All CINHS children also have the opportunity to utilize the multi-purpose room for indoor physical activities at least once daily.
 Consistent with Anchorage School District Policy, children will remain indoors when temperatures are lower than -10 degrees Fahrenheit (with wind chill).
-Any exclusion from outdoor play must be coordinated with the CINHS Health Coordinator and approved by the CINHS Education Manager.
+Any exclusion from outdoor play must be coordinated with the CINHS Health Coordinator and approved by the CINHS Education Manager (if and when additional staff support can be provided).

-- Generational Council-
+- Generational Council -